stanfordjournalism/stanford-progj-2020/docs/tech_setup.md

 ## Windows

-Windows users will need to gain access to a graphical Linux system.
+Windows users will need to gain access to a Linux system.
+Beginners are strongly urged to use a Desktop version of Linux that includes a graphical interface.

 There are two officially supported options on this front.